 On March 21, 1965, after several unsuccessful attempts to march from Selma to Montgomery, more than one thousand people from all over the United States left Brown Chapel African Methodist Episcopal Church in Selma and set out for Montgomery.
 In a drenching rain, on the fourth day, March 24, 1965, carloads and busloads of participants joined the march, including well known celebrities among the more than 25,000 persons camped on the 36 acre grounds of the City of St. Jude.
 The campsite was situated on a rain soaked playing field, held a flatbed trailer that served as a stage and a host of famous participants that provided the scene for an inspirational performance enjoyed by thousands on the grounds.
 The event, “Stars for Freedom Rally,” was organized and coordinated by the internationally acclaimed activist and screen star Harry Belafonte.
 Some of the stars in attendance were Joan Baez, James Baldwin, Ina Balin, Tony Bennett, Leonard Bernstein, Sammy Davis, Jr., Billy Eckstein, Dick Gregory, Lena Horne, Mahalia Jackson, Alan King, William Marshall, Johnny Mathis, Frankie Lane, Gary Merrill, Julius “Nipsey” Russell, Pete Seeger, Nina Simone, Shelley Winters, Odetta, Pernell Roberts, and Peter, Paul and Mary.

-The museum has well over 100 photos and other items from several collections, providing a unique perspective of the people involved in the march, both for and against.
+Our museum has well over 100 photos and other items from several collections covering the full range of history of the City of St Jude, and in particular providing a unique perspective of the people involved in the Selma to Montgomery Voting Rights March (both for and against).